 The spatially efficient design comprises a 15,000 m² subterranean car park, a new contoured public space on the ground floor, and a gargantuan 9,000 m² exhibition space at first floor, raised 8 m above the ground.

 The building must be considered as a single entity, impossible to dismantle, or to treat any one part of it in isolation: even the vertical ‘cones’, which are the main support for the building, also depend on the slab for restraint.
-This could only be achieved through the use of the latest 3D modelling technology, and carves a path for future designs.
+This could only be achieved through the use of the latest 3D modelling technology, carving a path for future designs.

-An aesthetic requirement was for exposed, high-grade concrete to be poured at once across vast expanses, in some places up to 8 m deep and fair-faced on both sides without any construction or movement joints.
-Early test runs showed slumping and honey-combing; this led us to specify a self-compacting concrete product which was considerably less viscous than standard concrete, and could flow around reinforcements and provide the high level finish demanded.
+An aesthetic requirement was for exposed high-grade concrete to be poured at once across vast expanses, in some places up to 8 m deep and fair-faced on both sides without any construction or movement joints.
+Early test runs showed slumping and honey-combing; this led us to specify a self-compacting concrete product which was considerably less viscous than standard concrete, and could flow around reinforcements and provide the high-level finish demanded.

 Experimental ‘fluid’ design with Zaha Hadid, a concrete structure that defies convention